langdon/summit-2015-lab-15812/labs/chapter3.md

             ls -l /var/lib/wp_uploads
             curl -L http://localhost

+#### The atomic CLI

-1. When we have a working `docker run` recipe add a `LABEL RUN` instruction towards the bottom of each Dockerfile above the CMD to prescribe how the image is to be run.
+When we have a working `docker run` recipe add a `LABEL RUN` instruction towards the bottom of each Dockerfile above the CMD to prescribe how the image is to be run.
 In addition to providing informative human-readable metadata, `LABEL`s may be used by the `atomic` CLI to run an image the way a developer designed it to run.
 This avoids having to copy+paste from README files.
 The `atomic` tool is installed on both RHEL and Atomic hosts.
 It is useful in controlling the Atomic host as well as running containers.
 The environment variables `NAME` and `IMAGE` are used by atomic CLI to provide metadata in the container.

         LABEL RUN docker run -d -v /var/lib/wp_uploads:/var/www/html/wp-content/uploads -p 80:80 --link=mariadb:db --name NAME -e NAME=NAME -e IMAGE=IMAGE IMAGE